cassini1010/documentations/docs/git.md

 git log <branch name>  ## commit history of desired branch

 Much useful one:
-git log --oneline --graph --all  ## oneline commit history of all branchs and a nice graph representation
+git log --oneline --graph --all  ## oneline commit history of all branches and a nice graph representation
 ```

 #### amend